jobmarley/MIPS_core/README.md

 source MIPS_core_vivado.tcl
 ```
 This will automatically generate the project files.
-Note that this reference project is configured for a KC705 board, so it should be course be adapted to the current hardware.
+Note that this reference project is configured for a KC705 board, so modifications might be necessary to make it run on other hardware.
 But that's a good starting point.

 ## Features
 - Mips I instructions